 Where to Stay in Devon: A Quick Guide

 One of the largest counties in England, home to sandy beaches and bustling fishing villages, Devon is a haven for holidaymakers.
 Flanked by Cornwall to the west and Dorset to the east, Devon is surrounded by the Atlantic Ocean.
 Think smugglers coves, quaint harbours and green countryside all rolled into one; that’s Devon in a nutshell.
 A visit to Torquay, Brixham and Paignton (aka the English Riviera) is a must, as is a hike along the South West Coast Path.
 Finding the best area to stay in Devon can be a challenge, not least because there are so many fantastic towns and villages to choose from.
 But, as home and travel experts, that’s where we come in.
-Here at Plum Guide, we’ve put together a handy guide of where to stay in Devon.
+Here at Plum Guide, we’ve done the hard work (you're welcome) and have put together this handy guide of where to stay in Devon.

 Another Area of Outstanding Natural Beauty, East Devon’s landscapes are surrounded by rocky cliffs, rolling hills and long sandy beaches.
 Dawlish, famed for its steep red cliffs, is a small but lively resort within easy reach of both Torquay and Exeter.
 The medieval market towns of Axminster and Honiton are worth a visit too.
 Topping plenty of where to stay in Devon lists is ancient Exeter.
 At the heart of the city you’ll find